 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.

-I urge you to spend at least a day in Galway, if not longer.
+I urge you to spend at least one day in Galway, if not longer.
 While I only spent 24 hours in Galway, my departure was bittersweet.
 It was exciting to explore more areas of Ireland, but I also wished I could stay.
-Here are some things to do in Galway for one memorable day in this Irish town.
+Here are some of the best things to do in Galway for one memorable day in this Irish town.

 Want to travel more?

 Need more travel in your life?
 In this special free bonus content, we reveal our top tips and personal advice to living a life of travel.